rohrerj/scion/doc/BorderRouter.md

 ## Mapping of processing routines
-To prevent any packet reordering on the fast-path, we map the tuple of source and flowID, see the [SCION header documentation](https://github.com/scionproto/scion/blob/master/doc/protocols/scion-header.rst), to a fixed processing routine using a hash function together with a salt value to prevent pre-computations of the exact mapping.
+To prevent any packet reordering on the fast-path, we map the tuple of source and flowID, see the [SCION header documentation](https://github.com/scionproto/scion/blob/master/doc/protocols/scion-header.rst), to a fixed processing routine using a hash function together with a secret value to prevent pre-computations of the exact mapping.

 ## Slow path